 Our modern environment contains many toxins that can promote toxicity thereby contributing to the intensity of Herxheimer symptoms.
 Avoiding alcohol, smoke, BPAs, pesticides, and processed products can reduce the strain on the immune system and support detoxification.

 The body conducts many restorative processes while at rest that it cannot accomplish when it is awake.
 When experiencing a Herxheimer reaction due to greater toxicity, it is best to allow more time for quality sleep.
 If you believe that you are suffering from toxin exposure, schedule an additional hour or two of sleep per night.
 It is likely that the body will benefit greatly from getting between nine to ten hours of sleep while detoxing.

 Probiotics are collections of good bacteria that support gastrointestinal function including the colon.
 By supporting the colon with a high-quality probiotic, it can remain clean and efficient thereby improving the detox process and reducing the intensity of a Herxheimer reaction.
 Probiotics can also help reverse the destruction of good gut bacteria caused by antibiotics.
 This can help restore gut health and limit Herxheimer symptoms.

 Finishing Out Strong

 The Herxheimer reaction is a natural response to the destruction of harmful bacteria and other threatening microorganisms.
-If the reaction is exceedingly uncomfortable or severe, a cessation or reduction of treatment may be warranted.
-A heightened reaction may result in shutting down of certain bodily systems.
+If the reaction is exceedingly uncomfortable or severe, cessation or reduction of treatment may be warranted.
+A heightened reaction may result in the shutting down of certain bodily systems.
 However, if possible, it is best to fight through the symptoms and continue treatment because Herxheimer reactions typically indicate that treatment is working as intended.
 Utilizing the methods discussed above can help limit the impact of a Herxheimer reaction to better support the treatment process, reduce symptoms, and promote greater wellness.